Good Old Days Updates

 PS.
-What was it like when your family gathered to watch shows on your first TV?
-Send a brief response to me at Editor@GoodOldDaysMagazine.com and it could appear in a future newsletter or in Good Old Days magazine!
+Did you rake and burn leaves back in your Good Old Days?
+Did you ever make a bonfire or roast marshmallows?
+We want to hear about it!
+Send a brief response to me at Editor@GoodOldDaysMagazine.com and it could appear in a future update or in Good Old Days magazine!

 Fill out the easy feedback form and let me know your thoughts, questions and ideas.